zandergr888/GravitySim/README.md

 The gravity simulation uses the Barnes-Hut algorithm, which is an approximation algorithm that reduces the computational complexity of calculating gravitational forces in a system with a large number of celestial bodies.
 It improves performance by dividing the space into a hierarchical tree structure and approximating distant clusters of bodies as a single entity.

 The simulation provides a visual representation of celestial bodies influenced by gravity.
 It demonstrates the motion of the celestial bodies as they interact and orbit around each other.
+On my computer, I could simulate as many as around 50000 celestial bodies

 ## Features